Q. What is Cisco DNA Center?

 A. Cisco set out to build the network of the future—a closed-loop system that’s self-learning, self-correcting, and self-contained, delivering true intent-based networking.
 Cisco DNA Center is a single touch point on top of the network that abstracts the complexity of the network underneath and structures processes to align with IT workflows.

-● Facilitate offsite IT teams: Cisco DNA Center has been optimized to perform better over VPNs and suboptimal broadband connections, making it easier for IT administrators to manage the network from wherever they are.
-The clean, uncluttered dashboard facilitates laptop user access, and single-button workflows, powered by machine reasoning, greatly reduce the steps involved in complex tasks.
+● Facilitate offsite IT teams: Cisco DNA Center is optimized to perform well over VPNs and suboptimal broadband connections, making it easier for IT administrators to manage the network from wherever they are.
+The clean, uncluttered dashboard is easy to use on a laptop, and single-button workflows, powered by machine reasoning, greatly reduce the steps involved in complex tasks.

-● Secure your remote workforce: Provision and manage distributed remote workers' home network bringing zero-trust enterprise-class performance to the home.
+● Secure your remote workforce: Cisco DNA Center helps provision and manage distributed remote workers' home networks, bringing zero-trust enterprise-class performance to the home.

 ● Break silos: Cisco DNA Center breaks the traditional silos of wired, wireless, and WAN, and enables the network to be operated as a cohesive whole.

 ● Enable cross-domain interworking: Cisco DNA Center connects with campus, data center, security, collaboration, and other domains to enable smooth cross-domain interworking.